jayposs/bobb/long-readme.md

     * index bkt is deleted, created, loaded (for safety, index bkt name must include "index")
     * run command flag specifies which index to create
     * see index_settings.json for example
-    * sends PutIndex requests to bobb server in batches (using goroutines/sync.WaitGroups)
+    * sends PutIndex requests to bobb server in batches, using goroutines
 * demo/demo.go - demo + testing program
 * bulkloader/bulkloader.go - example record loader using batches
 * linux_notes.txt - for running server in background